-PR Newswire Association LLC, whose website is www.prnewswire.com, provides electronic distribution, targeting and measurement services on behalf of some 40,000 customers worldwide who seek to reach the news media, the investment community and the general public with their upto-the-minute, full-text news developments.
+PR Newswire Association LLC, www.prnewswire.com, a subsidiary of United Business Media plc, provides electronic distribution, targeting and measurement services on behalf of some 40,000 customers worldwide who seek to reach the news media, the investment community and the general public with their up-to-the-minute, full-text news developments.
 Established in 1954, PR Newswire has offices in fourteen countries and routinely sends its customers' news to outlets in 135 countries in twenty-seven languages.
 Utilizing the latest in communications technology, PR Newswire content is considered a mainstay among news reporters and investors as well as increasing numbers of private individuals.